maly7/spring-boot-microservices/README.md

 ### Publishing Docker Images
 Our custom docker images are built and published to the gitlab docker repository after each master build.
-But should you decide to publish an image locally from a Windows machine you'll need to disable TLS for the docker daemon by going to docker > settings > General > Check "Expose daemon on tcp://localhost:2375 without TLS".
+But should you need to publish images do the following:
+1. run `docker login registry.gitlab.com/maly7/firestore-replacement/`
+1. enter your gitlab credentials at the prompts
+1. run `docker push registry.gitlab.com/maly7/firestore-replacement/document-store`
+1. run `docker push registry.gitlab.com/maly7/firestore-replacement/relational-store`